Krisell/redirect-www-middleware/README.md

 # Redirect WWW Middleware for Laravel
 Provides a middleware which redirects all requests made to the www subdomain to the main domain.
+If possible, perform the redirect before the request hits your appliction instead of using this middleware (e.g. in Nginx, Apache or IIS config).

 ## Installation